flint-lang/flint-lang.github.io/wiki/src/beginners_guide/10_interop/4_signatures.md

 > res = (13.7, 69.100006, 40.48)
 > ```

 So, what does this mean for Flint?
-Because multi-types are lowered to structs when calling extern functions, you can absolutely interacti with C functions and directly pass in your multi-type vectors to them or recieve them from the C functions.
-You could for example do all vector operations within Flint, since all multi-types utilize SIMD instructions under the hood, and then just pass them to the C code for rendering etc.
+Because multi-types are lowered to structs when calling extern functions, you can absolutely interact with C functions and directly pass in your multi-type vectors to them or recieve them from the C functions.
+You could for example do all vector operations within Flint, since all multi-types utilize SIMD instructions under the hood, and then just pass them to the C code for rendering etc. This also means that when using multiple different C libraries, which all provide their own vector implementations, you can still just use Flint's multi-types when calling all those different library functions, so all vectors have a "common ground" in Flint itself.